grammyjs/website/site/docs/advanced/structuring.md

 grammY exports type definitions for all **narrowed types of middleware**, such as the middleware that you can pass to command handlers.
 In addition, it exports the type definitions for the **narrowed context objects** that are being used in that middleware.
-Both types are parametrized with your [custom context object](../guide/context.md#customizing-the-context-object).
+Both types are parameterized with your [custom context object](../guide/context.md#customizing-the-context-object).
 Hence, a command handler would have the type `CommandMiddleware<MyContext>` and its context object `CommandContext<MyContext>`.
 They can be used as follows.